soveran/ohm/README.markdown

 An index is a set that's handled automatically by Ohm.
 For any index declared, Ohm maintains different sets of objects IDs for quick lookups.

-For example, in the `Event` example, the index on the name attribute will allow for searches like `Event.find(name: "some value")`.
+In the `Event` example, the index on the name attribute will allow for searches like `Event.find(name: "some value")`.

 Note that the `assert_unique` validation and the methods `find` and `except` need a